galElmalah/personal-blog/content/posts/advent-of-code/2022/day-13/index.md

 [Question](https://adventofcode.com/2022/day/13)

-> Phewww...
+> Phew...
 This took a lot of googling to get right.
 Working with unstructured data in Go wasn't as simple as I'm used to from JS.
 Having said that, I think the outcome is quite alright.

 The communication device is still acting up...
 We receive a distress signal but it seems like the packets are arriving out of order (our puzzle input).